 - Clean the fish heads; remove the gills (you can ask the fish monger to do this for you).
 If the heads are rather large, you can chop them into halves.

 - Crush, peel and finely mince the garlic (it’s easier to peel garlic after crushing the cloves first).

-Heat about two tablespoonfuls of vegetable cooking oil in a pot that should be wide enough to hold the fish heads in a single layer to ensure even cooking.
+- Heat the cooking oil in a pot that should be wide enough to hold the fish heads in a single layer to ensure even cooking.

 - Cover and simmer for about 10 minutes (longer if they are rather large).
 The water need not cover the fish heads — the heat from the steam is enough to cook them.

 - Turn up the heat to medium and pour in the coconut cream.
 Bring to a gentle boil.
 Continue cooking the fish, uncovered, for a few minutes.
 Taste the soup and add more fish sauce if necessary.

 - With a large spoon or spatula, lift the cooked fish heads and transfer to individual soup bowls.
 Pour the broth and spices over them and garnish with sliced scallions.

 If you cooked this dish (or made this drink) and you want to share your masterpiece, please use your own photos and write the cooking steps in your own words.